 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-420 and Olympus PEN E-PL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-420 and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the E-PL2 have been discontinued, but can regularly be found used on ebay.
 The E-PL2 was replaced by the Olympus E-PL3, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-PL2 Manual.
+Further information on the features and operation of the E-420 and E-PL2 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-PL2 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-420 and the Olympus E-PL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.